 Jonathan Hadra, a four-year letterman and 2004 graduate of VMI, was named the 20th head coach in VMI baseball history on Thursday, Nov.
-13. Hadra had been serving as the acting head coach since Nov.
-3, when he was named to that role following the resignation of Marlin Ikenberry, who chose to pursue an opportunity in private business.
+13, 2014, and completed his first year at the end of the 2015 campaign.
+Hadra was the former associate head coach for the Keydets and had served as the acting head coach for 10 days following the resignation of Marlin Ikenberry.

-“First and foremost, I want to thank General Peay and Dr. Diles for providing me the opportunity to be the next head coach of the VMI baseball program," stated Hadra.
+“First and foremost, I want to thank General Peay and Dr. Diles for providing me the opportunity to be the next head coach of the VMI baseball program," stated Hadra at the time of his hiring.
 "This is an opportunity that I am extremely excited about, and I will continue to work hard, with my staff and the players, to represent VMI in a first class manner.
 I have been a part of this program for ten of the last fourteen years, and have a lot of pride in the commitment that we have made to improving the facilities, increased scholarship budget, and higher quality equipment.
 None of these would have been possible without the continued support and vision of General Peay, Dr. Diles and our donors."

-“This is a great day for VMI and for the baseball program," said VMI Athletics Director Dr. Dave Diles.
+“This is a great day for VMI and for the baseball program," said VMI Athletics Director Dr. Dave Diles on the day of the announcement.
 "Any time that someone progresses through a program as a player, volunteer assistant and earns advancement to Associate Head Coach, it is reflective of the high character, skills and commitment required to be successful as a head coach.
 VMI baseball has benefited from great leadership throughout the years, and Coach Hadra will continue the legacy of fielding highly competitive teams while assisting in the overall development of young men at VMI.
 Jonathan has my full confidence and support and I know the VMI community will join me in congratulating him on earning this opportunity.”

 Hadra, the 2010 SE Baseball Assistant Coach of the Year, has spent five seasons on this, his second tour of duty with the Keydets, rising to Associate Head Coach prior to the 2014 season.
 He has worked with the infielders and hitters during the majority of that time, as well as serving as the program's recruiting coordinator since 2011.